jimmindungu3/jimmindungu3/README.md

-# 👨‍💻 James Ndungu | Full Stack Developer
+# 👨‍💻 James Ndung'u | Full Stack Developer

 ## 📝 About Me
 Full Stack Developer specializing in the MERN stack.
 Passionate about building responsive and user-friendly web applications.
 Always learning and exploring new technologies.